Introduction

 Automations

 A Developer Mode isavailable in Copera to make it easier to work with resource identifiers.
-This feature will allow copying IDs for:
+This feature will allow copying IDs for:- Boards

 Summary